nikhilnair31/MIA/README.md

 - [ ] Create knowledge graph from upserted data?
   - Needs further research
+- [ ] Check for error of audio file < 0.1 s
+- [ ] Improve the fact retrieval logic from transcripts
+- [x] Figure out how to crop out silent portions during TIMEOUT_LENGTH
+- [x] Instead of upserting the combined transcript, pull factual information from it then upsert
+- [x] Have GPT account for the fact that the transcription may include multiple speakers
+    - Needs further testing to confirm
-- [ ] Find out how to send recorded audio directly to Whisper without saving
+- [x] Find out how to send recorded audio directly to Whisper without saving
   - Needs further research
-- [ ] Figure out how to crop out silent portions during TIMEOUT_LENGTH
+  - Can't seem to do it with io.Bytes or converting to numpy array
+- [x] Ensure any existing docs are combined and upserted before deleting full folder
 - [x] Combine multiple small transcript txts into single large then upsert
     - If length of current transcript txt < N characters block upsert and if sum of lengths of previous N transcript txts > N characters then allow upsert
     - Had to change this to time between trasncriptions instead of length